 Good for: Mildew or mold

+You might have thought about replacing your patio furniture cushions especially after noticing the mold buildup — but wait, there are solutions.
 Your patio furniture cushions might become riddled with mildew or mold if left in wet or humid conditions.
 Beverage spills left untreated might also lead to mildew on and within the cushion.
-In this case, you’ll need a container, water hose, brush, and cleaning solution of dishwashing detergent, borax, and water to get this dirt out.

 You can use a spray bottle to soak the cushions or create a large amount of mixture in a bucket to submerge your cushions.
 Leave the cushions for 15 minutes to an hour and then wash off the mixture and dirt with your garden hose.
 Instead of borax, you can add some bleach to thoroughly eliminate mold.

 Another common dirt might be tree sap on your cushions.
-In this case, you’ll need an enzyme-based stain remover to break down the sap.
+SFGate suggests applying detergent to the affected area and waiting 30 minutes before wiping it off.
+Another suggestion is using an enzyme-based stain remover to break down the sap.
 Keep the solution on for at least 15 minutes.
 Alternatively, you can use an extra-strength detergent and a handheld brush to scrub away the sap.
 Wash off any leftover solution and sap with water.

 Another way to keep your cushions clean is taking them inside during seasons when they’re not in use.
 This might mean storing them in your garage during rainy seasons or snowy months.
 This will help prevent mold, sun damage, and general breakdown.

-You can get patio furniture cushions clean in multiple ways, but if you want to save time scrubbing down cushions and surface stains in the future, there are also a handful of ways to keep them from getting overly dirty.
-Even if your cushions seem beyond cleaning, try one of our cleaning tips to bring them back to life.
+Even if you know how to wash patio cushions, it’s still a good idea to take some preventive measures.
+This way, you save time scrubbing down cushions and surface stains in the future.
+And, even if your cushions seem beyond cleaning, try one of our cleaning tips to bring them back to life.